8bitreverie/maelstrom/README.md

 MAELSTROM
 =========

-Simple OO JavaScript Canvas Base GameEngine With An Example Game
+Simple OO JavaScript Canvas Based GameEngine With An Example Game

+This is a demo:
+http://8bitreverie.github.io/maelstrom/

-This is a demo (Arrow keys to move, space to shoot[soon]): http://8bitreverie.github.io/maelstrom/
+(Arrow keys to move, space to shoot)

 TODO
 =========

-Add rocket booster sound
-Add high-score
-Reset the gun cooldown timer so that we can fire Decrement score when asteroids exits at bottom of screen Add cooldown after death so that you dont die immediately again Add audio that can be triggered from game object behaviour Clean up class interfaces
+- Add invuln on first level load
-Remove .init from engine, figure out nicer way to do that because it is cluttered Refactor the demo game, write a few more demos to demonstrate simple games/effects Move Radians to angles/ angles to radians out into helper functions Add GameObject age (if go > age die)
+- Remove .init from engine, figure out nicer way to do that because it is cluttered
-Add particle effects for ship
+- Refactor the demo game, write a few more demos to demonstrate simple games/effects
+- Move Radians to angles/ angles to radians out into helper functions
+- Add GameObject age (if go > age die)

 Resources Used During This Project
 =========